R.I.P. PALACE AMUSEMENTS 1888 to MAY 26, 2004

 Bob Crane, Save Tillie president

-Read the NJ.Com story by Natalie Paterson, Click HERE: Iconic N.J. mural moved out of storage
+Read the NJ.Com story by Natalie Paterson on YouTube, Click HERE: Iconic N.J. mural moved out of storage

 March 2021 Save Tillie Update: